-Certain careers are categorized with better spatial ability.
-Such works essentially require you to utilize your visualization, conceptions and imaginations in daily routine work.
+Specific careers are categorized with better spatial ability.
+Such works necessarily require you to utilize your visualization, conceptions, and imaginations in daily routine work.
 A few of such careers include:

 Math Related Jobs

-When you score better in spatial tests, you are likely to score in numerical aptitude tests.
-Though it is not always necessary that you use your numerical skills to solve spatial problems but in most of the cases it happens so.
+When you score better on spatial tests, you are likely to score in numerical aptitude tests.
+Though it is not always necessary that you use your numerical skills to solve spatial problems, but in most of the cases you have to learn it.
 In fact same kind of thought stream works behind the both abilities.
-Thus spatial ability is equally important for careers in math, physics, accounting, auditing, economics etc.
+Thus spatial ability is equally essential for careers in math, physics, accounting, auditing, economics, etc.

 The spatial development is considered very important when you are looking for an engineering career.

 Understandably, you need to build designs in your mind before you can put those on paper even.
-If you are looking for a career of mechanical engineer, it becomes even more important.
+If you are looking for a career as a mechanical engineer, it becomes even more critical.

 Computer Related Careers

-The computer technology is highly spatial in nature.
-It is not surprising that computers have been playing an important role in developing your spatial skills.
+The computer technology is highly spatial.
+It is not surprising that computers have been playing an essential role in developing your spatial skills.
 When you are looking for a career in hardware or software industry, you need a certain degree of spatial capability.
-However, when you are looking for an online career, you simply need to know and love your subject.
+However, when you are looking for an online job, you merely need to know and love your subject.
 There is at least one company which guarantees your online success without any technical or spatial capabilities.